Dodgers vs. Padres Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Julio Urias (4-3) will take to the mound for the Dodgers and make his ninth start of the season.
+- Tony Gonsolin (0-1) will take to the mound for the Dodgers and make his fourth start of the season.

-- He has earned a quality start four times in eight starts this season.

-- Urias has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent